openownership/barometer-survey-tool/README.md

 (1) Front End Application

-An Angular.js single page application, supported by a php web-proxy.
+An Angular.js single page application, supported by a php web-proxy for accessing the Google Sheets backend.

-The Angular.js application is found in this repository, and should be deployed to the root of a server.

-The php proxy also takes care of storing uploaded files, using a Google Files API instance attached to a defined google account, and then sharing the files with the researcher/reviewer/coordinator as the survey is loaded when moving between states.
+PHP scripts also take care of storing uploaded files, using a Google Files API instance attached to a defined google account, and then sharing the files with the researcher/reviewer/coordinator as the survey is loaded when moving between states.

 (2) Survey Definitions